thearsenik/EasyNDK-for-cocos2dx/README.md

 This repository is a fork of the original project initiated by [aajiwani](https://github.com/aajiwani/EasyNDK-for-cocos2dx).

 EasyNDK is a framework that simplifies the work of communicating between C++ code and platform's native language in Cocos2d-X. For example if you work on Android, you will have to call JNI functions which is a bit complicated.
-This framework allow you to call a single function in your C++ instead of writing code for every platform.
+This framework allows you to call a single function in C++ instead of writing code for every platform.

 ## How it works?
 Every call is encoded by EasyNDK's Helper in a JSON message that is transmitted to the native part of EasyNDK.
 The native part of EasyNDK is using reflection mecanism to find the proper method.
 You can pass parameters to your methods so you are able to communicate without limitation.